Christoph's Content Corner (1280 x 720 px) (2200 × 450 px)

 I’ve been there and run similar campaigns.
 Of course, Tom takes his cartoon to the extreme and I like to think I’m not that annoying.
 But the bottom line is that I (and many marketers) have followed the concept.

-Now the email nurture campaign starts.
+Now, the email nurture campaign has started.

 How to use old but relevant content in your emails